TarekBshinnati-eng/Elevator-Controller-for-a-3-SB/README.md

 ## Authors

-Tarek Bshinnati and Soheil Haroun
+Tarek Bshinnati and Soheil Haroun, under the guidance of Professor Mazen Saghir

 ---